react-native-community/cli/docs/commands.md

 Notes: `simulator_name` must be a valid iOS simulator name.
 If in doubt, open your AwesomeApp/ios/AwesomeApp.xcodeproj folder on XCode and unroll the dropdown menu containing the simulator list.
 The dropdown menu is situated on the right hand side of the play button (top left corner).

+Notes: You can pass `booted` as the `simulator_name` to launch the currently booted simulator.

 Example: this will launch your project directly onto the iPhone XS Max simulator:

 ```sh